Whitehall High School (Pennsylvania)

 Whitehall High School is a public high school based in Whitehall Township in the Lehigh Valley region of eastern Pennsylvania.
 It is the only high school in the Whitehall-Coplay School District.
-As of the 2023–23 school year, the school had an enrollment of 1,447 students, according to National Center for Education Statistics data.
+As of the 2024–25 school year, the school had an enrollment of 1,462 students, according to National Center for Education Statistics data.

 Whitehall High School is located at 3800 Mechanicsville Road in Whitehall Township.
 The school's mascot is the Zephyr, a train that used to travel through Whitehall Township, and the school's colors are maroon and vegas gold.

-Whitehall's primary athletic rivals are Parkland High School in South Whitehall Township, Emmaus High School in Emmaus, and Northampton Area High School in Northampton.

 Academics

 In 2007, Whitehall High School earned second place in the Scholastic Scrimmage final.

+In 2026, Whitehall High School earned first place in the Science Olympiad EPC competition.

 Arts

 Whitehall High School has won several Freddy Awards for their play and musical productions, including: